TVS (São Tomé and Príncipe): About the station

 São Tomé and Príncipe's first television broadcasts were conducted by means of an educational television system approved on September 24, 1970, under the name Telescola (same name as the system deployed by RTP), approved by Legislative Diploma nº.
 822.

 By initiative of Albertino Bragança, Fernando Paquete and Faustino de Carvalho, a television experiment using the pre-existing educational television equipment and staff from the national radio broadcaster was made with the aim of covering the 1982 FIFA World Cup.
 On July 15, 1982, after the success of the initial experiment, Televisão Experimental de São Tomé e Príncipe went live.
 The station was financed and built by Portuguese engineers.

 TVS (Televisão Santomense) started broadcasting on September 13, 1992.

-The station and its offices are located in the neighborhood of Fruta just a kilometer south-southwest of the center of São Tomé.